-How to Use Historical Quality Score Data for Better Ads
+6 Top Tips to Improve Your Google Ads Ad Relevance

 The landing page should be easy to navigate and the advertised product should be featured clearly on the page.

 If there is a form or download on the page, tell the user what will happen after they take action.

 For example, once the form is submitted, they will be directed to a free trial.
 Or, once they click on the “download” button, a PDF brochure file will begin to download.

-For the purposes of quality score, we want to ensure that the keywords from the keyword list and ad copy are carried over to the content on landing page.
+For the purposes of Quality score, we want to ensure that the messaging from the ad copy is carried over to the content on the landing page.

-For example, if the keyword is “feather pillow”, then the ad should include “feather pillow” in the copy and “feather pillow” should also be included on the landing page.
-Having “down pillow” isn’t good enough, even if it’s close contextually.
+For example, if the keyword and ad are promoting thermal mugs, the ad should include [thermal mugs] in the copy and thermal mug products should be the primary products on the landing page.

-Make sure your landing page content is relevant and useful to the searcher.
-This will help improve your quality score.
+This ensures your landing page content is relevant and useful to the searcher.
+This will help improve your Quality score.

-Advertisers also want to look at landing page performance.
-Google has a tool that will show page speed on mobile and desktop and mobile friendliness.
+Advertisers also want to look at mobile landing page performance.
+Google has a tool that will show page speed on mobile and mobile-friendliness.

 More than half of visitors leave mobile sites when pages don’t load within three seconds, according to Google.